sergiokas/Extensity/README.md

 Just enable the extension when you want to use it, and disable when you want to get rid of it for a little while.
 You can also launch Chrome Apps right from the list.

-* Keep your browser fast - disable extensions that you won't use right away.
+* Keep your browser lean and fast - disable extensions that you won't use right away.
-* Keep your toolbar clean
+* Keep your toolbar clean.
-* Ideal companion for extensions collectors.
 * Turn all extensions off (and back on) with a single click.
 * Quick switch between several extensions groups using the Profiles feature.
 * Keep computers in sync with Chrome Cloud Storage support.
+* Ideal companion for extensions collectors.

 Extensity is open source software.
 Full source code at GitHub https://github.com/sergiokas/Extensity